automerge/automerge/rust/automerge-c/README.md

   // useful code goes here!

 cleanup:
-  AMfree(docResult);
+  AMresultFree(docResult);
 }
 ```

-If you are writing code in C/C++ or Objective-C directly, the `AMstackItem()`,
+If you are writing an application in C, the `AMstackItem()`, `AMstackItems()`
-`AMstackItems()` and `AMstackResult()` functions enable the lifetimes of anonymous
+and `AMstackResult()` functions enable the lifetimes of anonymous results to be
-results to be centrally managed and allow the same validation logic to be reused
+centrally managed and allow the same validation logic to be reused without
-without relying upon the `goto` statement (see examples/quickstart.c).
+relying upon the `goto` statement (see examples/quickstart.c).

 If you are wrapping automerge-c in another language, particularly one that has a
-garbage collector, you can call the `AMfree()` function within a finalizer to
+garbage collector, you can call the `AMresultFree()` function within a finalizer
-ensure that memory is reclaimed when it is no longer needed.
+to ensure that memory is reclaimed when it is no longer needed.

 Automerge documents consist of a mutable root which is always a map from string
 keys to values.
 A value can be one of the following types: